 Here is a suggestion as to what to bring for Gorilla Trekking:

 FOOTWEAR & SOCKS

 Fairly long socks to tuck your trousers into as an extra precaution to stop the safari ants from getting in underneath your clothing.
-Fortunately you might only see them maybe 1 out of every 10 treks.

 Long trousers, safari pants or even just good old jeans!
 There are stinging nettles up in the forest, depending on where the Gorilla family you visit finds themselves.
 Waterproof pants are brilliant, obviously for the rain, but more so for the nettles.
 The nettles will penetrate through any type of material except the waterproof material like Gortex.